simonmichael/hledger/hledger/Hledger/Cli/Commands/Roi.md

                                 returns
-     --investment=QUERY         query to select your investment transactions --profit-loss=QUERY --pnl  query to select profit-and-loss or appreciation/valuation transactions
+     --investment=QUERY         query to select your investment transactions --profit-loss=QUERY --pnl  query to select profit-and-loss or appreciation/valuation transactions (optional)
 ```

 At a minimum, you need to supply a query (which could be just an
-account name) to select your investment(s) with `--inv`, and another
+account name) to select your investment(s) with `--inv`.

-query to identify your profit and loss transactions with `--pnl`.
+An optional second query to identify your profit and loss transactions

-If your investment's value changes are captured solely through price
+could be given with `--pnl`.
+If your investment's value changes are
-directives (rather than manual P&L journal entries), or if you do not
+captured solely through price directives (rather than manual P&L
+journal entries), or if you do not need TWR, you can simply omit
-need TWR, `--pnl` can be an empty query (`--pnl ""` or `--pnl STR`
-where `STR` does not match any of your accounts).
+`--pnl`, and no transactions will be classed as profit and loss in
+this case.

 This command will compute and display the internal rate of return
 (IRR, also known as money-weighted rate of return) and time-weighted